chrisdickinson/plate/README.md

 Documentation
 -------------

-Plate is documented on [it's github wiki](https://github.com/chrisdickinson/plate/wiki).
+Plate is documented on [its github wiki](https://github.com/chrisdickinson/plate/wiki).
 There are "Getting Started" guides for both in-browser as well as in-node environments.

 Contributing